 - Entice them to come back if they haven’t made a purchase in a while.

-By having more data about a customer in a central, integrated database, you go from generic messages for everyone, to one relevant message, to one customer, at a time.
+By having more data about a customer in a central, integrated database, you go from generic messages for everyone, to personalized messages one customer at a time.
 That means you get more interest in the inbox.

 Integration tools to make email marketing more efficient